Row-Level Security enables you to use group membership or execution context to control access to rows in a database table.

 CREATE TABLE dbo.UserData ( RowId INT, UserOf VARCHAR(50), ID INT, NAME VARCHAR(50), DOB DATE ) INSERT INTO dbo.UserData (RowId, UserOf, ID, Name, DOB) VALUES (101, 'Finance', 401, 'Rozer Mac', '1989-06-10'), (102, 'Finance', 402, 'Mark Harnery', '1990-07-10'), (103, 'IT', 501, 'Rohit Singh', '1990-07-05'), (104, 'IT', 502, 'Mark Harnery', '1980-07-18'), (105, 'HR', 201, 'Sanjay Kumar', '1981-07-12'), (106, 'HR', 202, 'Mahesh Rawat', '1991-10-19'), (107, 'IT', 503, 'Ajay Kr', '1990-07-10'), (108, 'Sales', 601, 'Atul Pandey', '1988-07-18'), (109, 'Sales', 602, 'Romit', '1986-05-10'), (110, 'Sales', 603, 'Sujoy Ghosh', '1990-01-09')

 As this table is a common table which contains the records of Sales, IT, Finance and HR so there may be a highly chances that one user can access the data of another user.
-Therefore, you want user to restrict to access their data only, means when a specific user logs in, the Row-Level Security restrict the data based on the column UserOf.
+Therefore, you want user to restrict to access their data only, means when a specific user logs in, the Row-Level Security restrict the data and displayed the records based on who the user is and to which records user has access to.

 For example, when the user IT logs in, only the rows belongs to IT will be displayed to user.